-4. The lifetime of a composite of N identical subsystems should be of order 1/N times the subsystem lifetime, my point being that $\Delta M/M$ is unaffected by N-fold cloning.
-If the subsystems are independent one could perhaps argue the net ΔM should be smaller than the sum of the N component ΔM 's (e.g. only about N^{1/2} ΔM) due to partial cancellations.
-Either way, any system made of the tabulated (or any other known) particles should have $\Delta M/M \ll 1$.

-5. Obviously, every normally-encountered macroscopic object has undetectably small inherent mass-uncertainty, $|\Delta M| \ll 10^{-20} M$.
+- 5. The lifetime of a composite of N identical subsystems should be of order 1/N times the subsystem lifetime, my point being that $\Delta M/M$ is unaffected by N-fold cloning.
+If the subsystems are independent one could perhaps argue the net ΔM should be smaller than the sum of the N component ΔM 's (e.g. only about $N^{1/2}\Delta M$) due to partial cancellations.
+Either way, any system made of the tabulated (or any other known) particles should have $\Delta M/M \ll 1$. - 6.
+Obviously, every normally-encountered macroscopic object has undetectably small inherent mass-uncertainty, |∆M|≪10-20M.

-In view of 1-5 above, it seems reasonable to conjecture that
+In view of 1-6 above, I propose the maximum relative-mass-uncertainty conjecture that

-- A. No macroscopic physical system can ever have greater $\Delta M/M$ than two close-orbiting near-equal black holes. - B. And the only physical systems whose ΔM/M values can compete are some of the most-unstable subatomic particles (which, of course, are inherently quantum objects), the best one I know being the (currently poorly understood) "Roper resonance." - C. Two close-orbiting near-equal black holes are an inherently quantum macroscopic system, innately requiring quantum gravity for precise treatment4.
+- A. No macroscopic physical system can ever have greater $\Delta M/M$ than two close-orbiting near-equal black holes. - B. And the only physical systems whose $\Delta M/M$ values can compete are some of the most-unstable subatomic particles (which, of course, are inherently quantum microscopic objects), the best one I know being the (currently poorly understood) "Roper resonance." - C. Two close-orbiting near-equal black holes are an inherently quantum macroscopic system, innately requiring quantum gravity for precise treatment.